Kyrie Irving NBA Preview vs. the Trail Blazers

 Kyrie Irving Insights vs. the Trail Blazers

-- The Mavericks average the third-most possessions per game with 103.1.
-His opponents, the Trail Blazers, have one of the slowest tempos with 102.6 possessions per contest.
+- Irving's opponents, the Trail Blazers, have one of the slowest offensive tempos, ranking 23rd, averaging 102.8 possessions per game, while his Mavericks average 103.2 per game, fourth-highest among NBA teams.

-- Defensively, the Trail Blazers are ranked 17th in the league, allowing 115 points per contest.
+- Giving up 115.3 points per contest, the Trail Blazers are the 18th-ranked team in the NBA defensively.

-- Conceding 44.8 rebounds per game, the Trail Blazers are the 24th-ranked team in the league.
+- The Trail Blazers give up 44.7 rebounds per game, ranking 22nd in the NBA.

-- Conceding 26.9 assists per game, the Trail Blazers are the 18th-ranked squad in the league.
+- In terms of assists, the Trail Blazers have conceded 26.8 per game, 17th in the NBA.

-- Giving up 10.8 made 3-pointers per game, the Trail Blazers are the second-ranked squad in the league.
+- Allowing 10.8 made 3-pointers per game, the Trail Blazers are the second-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!